Did you know that with the average mortgage in Australia, people will spend more money on interest than the purchase price of the home itself?

 You really shouldn’t care about all the bells and whistles the banks usually offer (like honeymoon rates, repayment holidays, etc) because this is where they hide the fat.

-All you really need is a basic loan and maybe an offset account depending on what you’re trying to achieve.
+In our opinion, all you really need is a basic loan and maybe an offset account depending on what you’re trying to achieve.

 An offset account is a separate bank account that is linked to your loan account.
 The money you have in your offset account is then “offset” against your outstanding loan balance, and you therefore only pay interest on the lower amount.